 To know more about on how to Use Interactive Sessions in OnDemand please click here.

-Academic Cluster Desktop - Advanced Options This app will launch an interactive desktop on one or more compute nodes in the academic (ub-hpc) cluster.
+UB-HPC Cluster Desktop - Advanced Options This app will launch an interactive desktop on one or more compute nodes in the ub-hpc cluster.
 The longest allowable wall time for these nodes is 72 hours (except the debug partition which is 1 hour).
 It is recommended that you enter only the time you need to run your job rather than use the default.

 - Slurm Account: Your default Slurm account will be used if nothing else is entered.
 To see what Slurm accounts you have access to, use the 'slimits' command in a terminal window.

 - Partition: Use the drop-down bar to make a selection for partition.
 To get more details about the partitions in the academic cluster click here.